How Students Can Qualify For Free Money

 - Need

-The student has qualified as financially needy, usually by filling out the Free Application for Federal Student Aid (FAFSA) or the CSS/Financial Aid PROFILE.
+The student must qualify as financially needy, usually by filling out the Free Application for Federal Student Aid (FAFSA) or the CSS/Financial Aid PROFILE.

 - Merit

-The student is being rewarded for good grades, athletic skill, musical talent, etc. Check out National Merit Scholarship Corporation.
+The student is being rewarded for good grades, athletic skills, musical talent, etc. Check out National Merit Scholarship Corporation.

 - Employment benefit